davidmytton/home/content/sustainable-computing.md

 ### Papers

-Interesting academic papers related to sustainable computing:
+Here are the most important academic papers related to sustainable computing, but [I also publish notes](/tags/paper-notes/) about papers I read:

 - **[The environmental footprint of data centers in the United States.](https://doi.org/10.1088/1748-9326/abfba1)** *Environmental Research